stardog-union/stardog-blog/content/posts/stardog4-gremlin-meets-semantics.md

 ## Gremlin, SPARQL, OWL, and Rules

 Stardog 4 is the first TP3 implementation that seamlessly blends with reasoning and other semantic services.
 Which is to say that a Gremlin traversal can interact with inferred edges, nodes, and node properties.

+{We need a dataset and some rules and constraints...}

 For example, consider...

 {Edgar writes some examples...}

+* gremlin traversal
+* sparql query
+* one of each with reasoning
+* ICV example

 ## Implementation